 - Provide all doctors caring for the patient with a copy of the advance directive.
 Keep a copy handy yourself.

-- Make sure anyone named as agent in a health care proxy has a copy of that document and knows the goals for medical care.
+- Make sure anyone named as an agent in a health care proxy has a copy of that document and knows the patient’s goals for medical care.

-- Explain the person's healthcare wishes to other family members.
+- Explain the patient’s healthcare wishes to other family members as needed.

 - Realize that more than one discussion with doctors and family is warranted.
-Revisit the advance directive annually or whenever big changes occur in your loved one’s health to be sure the document still reflects his or her needs.
+Revisit the advance directive annually or whenever big changes occur in your loved one’s health to be sure the document still reflects their needs and wishes.